Barnes Foundation Internship Descriptions

 - Graduate/Postgraduate internship:

-The Development department is the primary fundraising team for the Foundation.
+The Development department is the primary fundraising team at the Barnes.
 It comprises Annual Giving, Institutional Giving, Major Gifts, and Development Services.

 - Assist with drafting proposals, reports, and acknowledgment letters.